jannes-m/velo/README.md

 velo
 ====

 velo is an R package which provides bicycle-related calculations which are frequently used by bike enthusiasts.
-So far, many of these functions are spread over the web and/or do not exist
+However, many of these functions are spread over the web and/or do not exist.
+The main goals of the velo-package are:

 -   Make available the most important bicycle-related calculations in one place.

--   In the future the implemented functions should be interactively usable in RShiny Apps.
+-   In the future the implemented functions should be interactively usable with RShiny Apps.

-You can install:

--   the latest development version from github with
+You can install the latest development version from github with

-    ``` {.R}
+    ```R
     if (packageVersion("devtools") < 1.6) {
       install.packages("devtools")
     }